 Jennifer Chiarella, BS

 Jen is from the Connecticut River Valley and has specialized in HIV and HCV translational research for the past 24 years.
 She studied Medical Technology, Molecular Virology and Microbiology at Quinnipiac University before moving to Yale.
 Prior to joining the Spudich Lab in 2015, she worked for 17 years with Dr. Michael Kozal of the Infectious Diseases Department, studying HIV drug resistance and investigating the use of various methodologies, including ultra-deep sequencing, in detecting low-abundance resistant viral variants.
 A full list of her publications can be found here.
-Jen currently coordinates the HAND Longitudinal Study in addition to managing databases for the SEARCH studies in Thailand.
+Jen is the Program Manager for Dr. Spudich's studies at Yale and Data Manager for SEARCH 10.
 She enjoys cooking, exercising, music festivals, and spending time with family and friends.

 Shelli Farhadian, MD, PhD

 Shelli completed her clinical training in Internal Medicine and Infectious Diseases at Yale, during which time she was a T32 fellow in the Yale Program on Aging.
 She is currently an Instructor in Infectious Diseases.
 Shelli's research focuses on understanding persistent immune derangement and viral replication in the CNS during long-standing HIV infection.
 She is supported by a K23 award from the National Institutes of Mental Health, the American Federation for Aging Research, and the Patterson Trust.
 She completed her undergraduate degree in mathematics at MIT, and received her MD-PhD through the Tri-Institutional MD-PhD program at Weill Cornell and the Rockefeller University, in New York City.
 In her free time, she provides forensic medical evaluations through the Yale Center for Asylum Medicine.

 Ryan Handoko, BS